mrezabayat/iamsorush/content/posts/create-arrays/index.md

 ## std::array

 It is the C++11 adaptation of C-array.
-It is as fast as C-array, and has the features of standard containers.
+It is as fast as C-array, has the features of standard containers, and is not decayed to `T*`.
 The size of the array needs to be known at compilation.
 It will be allocated contiguously on the stack if defined within a function.
 The array's memory is managed by C++, it is destroyed automatically when it goes out of scope.

 ```cpp
 #include <iostream>